40 Banned Phrases That Mark Your Copy as AI-Generated (with Replacements)

 Three things make a phrase "AI slop":

 1. Frequency.
-A word like "effortlessly" appears in roughly 60% of AI-generated landing-page hero subheads.
-In human-written copy from comparable sources, it appears in less than 4%.
-The frequency gap is the signal.
+"Effortlessly" appears in roughly 60% of AI-generated hero subheads.
+In human-written copy from comparable sources, it appears in under 4%.
+The gap is the signal.

 2. Vagueness.
-Phrases like "AI-powered" or "next-generation" describe nothing concrete.
-They could appear on a landing page for any product.
-Human copy tends to be more specific because the writer actually knows what the product does.
+"AI-powered" or "next-generation" describe nothing.
+They could sit on a landing page for a CRM, a mattress, or a tax tool without changing a word.
+Human copy tends to be specific because the writer actually knows what the product does.

 3. Drift.
-Phrases that started as legitimate marketing language get drained of meaning by overuse.
-"Built for the modern web" meant something specific in 2018.
-By 2026, it is filler that signals "the AI ran out of specific things to say."
+Phrases that started as legitimate marketing get drained of meaning by overuse.
+"Built for the modern web" meant something in 2018.
+By 2026 it just signals "the model ran out of specific things to say."

-Sailop's copy scanner weights each phrase by frequency × distinctiveness.
-A phrase used once in your codebase scores low.
-The same phrase used three times across your hero, features, and CTA scores high.
+The copy scanner weights each phrase by frequency × distinctiveness.
+A phrase used once scores low.
+The same phrase across your hero, your features, and your CTA scores high — the way the visual scanner treats one backdrop-blur-md as noise and four as a glassmorphism habit.

 The list